 Being arrested and charged with a crime is a traumatizing experience, both for the suspect and their loved ones.
 While it’s natural to feel nervous about what may happen in the days to come, knowing what to expect during trial can help put your mind at ease.
-In this blog post, Salt Lake City defense lawyer Darwin Overson will explain what generally takes place during a criminal trial in Utah, including the stages of the legal process leading up to the trial itself.
+In this blog post, Salt Lake City criminal defense lawyer Darwin Overson will explain what generally takes place during a criminal trial in Utah, including the stages of the legal process leading up to the trial itself.

 How Court Works: Stages of Criminal Procedure